ESOS - Energy Savings Opportunity Scheme

-The assessment helps you work out what your organisation needs to do to comply with the ESOS regulations.
-It reviews total energy use from your business operations, including building energy use, transport energy use and industrial processes.
+The assessment helps you understand what your organisation needs to do to comply with the ESOS regulations.
+Reviewing total energy use from your business operations, including building energy use, transport energy use, and industrial processes.
 You are required to calculate the amount of energy used per employee, and identify potential measures that could save energy.

 Identify your key areas of significant energy consumption

 This is the energy used by assets held, or activities carried out, by your organisation that account for at least 90% of your total energy consumption

 Appoint a lead assessor

 A lead assessor will need to be appointed to carry out/oversee or review your energy audits and overall ESOS assessment.
 Lead assessors can be employees or external contractors as long as they are members of an approved professional body register.

 When you are fully compliant submit your notification of compliance with the Environment Agency.